 This meant that a few miles out, standing as we were right at sea level, the only thing visible on land would be the top of that hill.
-This would only give us a single bearing line, and as any good navigator knows — one bearing line does not a position fix (as you could be anywhere on that line).
+That would give us only one bearing line, and as any good navigator knows — one bearing line does not a position fix (as you could be anywhere on that line).
 Of course none of this mattered beyond ten miles from shore.
 By then the Morro Branco itself would have sunk below the horizon, leaving nothing to see but water-water everywhere.

 While I mulled this over I also noticed we had traveled a fair distance up the coast in the short time since we left, moved westward by the prevailing ocean current (the North Brazil Current).
 This constant current, about a knot strong, would keep pushing us to the west for the entire time of the trip, and would need to be factored into any “calculation” of our position.

 How is that going to happen?
 I wondered, glancing at my captain.

 Looking up at the sail and then back at me, Mamede said plainly, “It will take all day to get there with this wind.”
 The sun was rising off the eastern horizon like a big orange soccer ball.
 At three and a half degrees south latitude, it already promised a very hot game.

 Next chapter: Dipping and Diving